2020 has been all about bad news. Consequently, the problem with keyword blacklists has turned into a nightmare for many publishers.

 The truth is, while the market is obviously craving for a “magic pill” that could help reach and engage a specific target customer anytime, on any platform, the pandemic-driven consumption patterns are yet to be uncovered, if any.

 Adoption of Global Standardization Initiatives

-Aiming to take more control over their spent advertising budgets, i.e. fight against ad fraud, measure video ad exposure more efficiently & improve ad matching, it’s expected that brands will be putting more effort into enforcement of adoption of the global standardization initiatives.
+Aiming to foster customers’ trust and take more control over their spent advertising budgets, i.e. fight against ad fraud, measure video ad exposure more efficiently & improve ad matching, it’s expected that brands will be putting more effort into enforcement of adoption of the global standardization initiatives.

 These may include, among other things:

 - Ad-ID standard for advertising metadata